afercastro/notesapp/README.md

 # notesapp

 Create your user, write a note with title and content.
 Organize your to do list by date.
-JavaScript, MongoDB, NodeJS, Bootstrap and React.
+JavaScript, MongoDB, NodeJS, Bootstrap and React.<br/>
+Project led by Fazt Web.